 The function scanf is then an example of a function which receives the address of a variable and is allowed to modify it.
 Afterall, when calling scanf we are expecting a new value for a variable.
-A typical call could be scanf("% If\n", &speed_of_sound);.
+A typical call could be scanf("%lf\n", &speed\of\sound);.